Kath & Kim (American TV series): Production

 Prior to being adapted to an American version, the first two seasons of the original version aired in the United States on Trio in 2004.
 After Trio folded it moved over to the Sundance Channel in early 2006.

 On November 9, 2006, NBC announced an American version of Kath & Kim.
 A pilot episode was produced by Reveille (the same studio that adapted Ugly Betty and The Office into American hits) and NBC Universal, with Riley and Turner serving as executive producers and consultants.
 Paul Feig was picked to direct the pilot episode.

 Originally, NBC wanted the series to air in the 2007–2008 fall television season, but decided against it.
-The series was greenlighted after the network named Reveille founder Ben Silverman its new entertainment head.
+The series was greenlit after the network named Reveille founder Ben Silverman its new entertainment head.
 Silverman had been trying to bring this adaptation to American screens since 2004.
 The show was ordered to series in early 2008.
 The series aired in Australia on Channel 7 in mid-2008, but only aired the pilot and first episode until it was taken off and replaced by repeats of the original series due to popular demand.
 The full series was later aired in Australia.